I love growing basil, it makes so many dishes taste amazing. But sometimes it gets a little finicky and starts wilting

 I’m guilty of this too.

 Poor drainage can make the problem worse, especially when growing basil indoors.
 You should put potted basil in a container with drainage holes so that the plant can stay hydrated and not have stagnant water sitting in its roots or leaves.
-Thin plastic pots that are uses to grow seedlings in are usually okay.
+Thin plastic pots that are used to grow seedlings in are usually okay.